-The Dodgers had been looking to unload Juan Pierre almost immediately after they signed him to that ill-advised five-year, $44 million contract back before the 2007 season.
+The Dodgers had been looking to unload Juan Pierre almost immediately after they signed him to that ill-advised year-year, $44 million contract back before the 2007 season.

 The Padres brought back Scott Hairston in a trade that saw Kevin Kouzmanoff head north to Oakland and then signed brother Jerry to come in and play jack-of-all-trades.

 Both Hairston brothers are solid, fundamental ballplayers that play hard and produce.
 They'll offer versatility and flexibility for San Diego as the Padres try and turn their franchise back around.

 The Giants have some of the more impressive pitching in the National League, but the offense needed several upgrades to become respectable.
 DeRosa doesn't solve the entire problem, but it's a start.

 But the DeRosa signing is trumped for this type of list if the Giants are able to come to a long-term agreement with double Cy Young award winner Tim Lincecum.